bvellek/lumen-spot-app/README.md

 ## Project Summary 🌅
 Lumen Spot is a web application that I designed and developed to help inspire photographers.
 Light is the most important aspect of any photo.
 In order to find the light that best suits a photographer's vision, it is crucial to know the times at which the sun is rising and setting.
 This application helps users find out detailed sun times for a specific location and also provides current weather conditions.
-To further aid in the photographer's vision process, we provide example photos taken by other photographers at the same location.
+To further aid in the photographer's vision process, I include example photos taken by other photographers at the same location.

 ## Screenshots 📸